astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

  demo_cluster     infrared-photon-7780     v0.17.0     c2436025-d501-4944-9c29-19ca61e7f359
 ```

-### Deploy

-To deploy on Astronomer, run:
+To deploy on Astronomer, go to your Airflow project directory and run:

 ```
 $ astro deploy
 ```

-A few notes:
-- If it's your first time deploying, expect to wait a minute or two for the Docker Image to build
+If it's your first time deploying, expect to wait a minute or two for the Docker Image to build.
+If your deployment was successful, your code changes will appear directly in Airflow.
-- To know if your deploy was successful, ensure no errors in the output and check your Airflow UI to see your code changes reflected

 #### What gets Deployed?

-Everything in your top level directory (and all children directory) in which you ran `$ astro dev init` will get bundled into a Docker image and deployed to your Airflow Deployment on Astronomer Cloud.

-We do _not_ deploy any of the Metadata associated with your local Airflow deployment, only the code.
+Everything in the project directory where you ran `$ astro dev init` is bundled into a Docker image and deployed to your Airflow Deployment on Astronomer Cloud.
+Note that we don't deploy any of the Metadata associated with your local Airflow deployment; just the code.

-For more information on what gets built into your image, jump over to our doc on [Customizing your Image](/docs/cloud/stable/develop/customize-image/).
+For more information on what gets built into your image, refer to the [Customizing your Image](/docs/cloud/stable/develop/customize-image/) guide.

-## Deployments & Kubernetes Namespaces
+## Considerations: Kubernetes Namespaces

-### Kubernetes Namespaces

 Airflow Deployments live within their own Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) - each completely unaware of the rest.

-Each Airflow Deployment is allocated separate resources, is configured in isolation and maintains its own metadata.
+Each Airflow Deployment is allocated separate resources, configured in isolation, and maintains its own metadata.

-## Organizing your Code
+## Considerations: Organizing Astronomer

-This is largely dependent on personal preference and your particular use case.

-### Workspace Level
+While the specific needs of your organization might require a slightly different structure than what's described here, these are some general best practices to consider when working with Astronomer:

-At a Workspace level, we recommend having 1 Astronomer Workspace per team of Airflow users.
-That way, anyone on each team has access to the same set of deployments under that Workspace (RBAC will soon allow you to adjust that access at a deployment level if you'd like).
+**Workspaces:** We recommend having 1 Workspace per team of Airflow users, so that anyone on this team has access to the same set of Deployments under that Workspace.

-### Deployment Level

-Most use cases will call for a `production` and `dev` deployment, both of which exist within a single Workspace and are therefore accessible to a set of users, each with varying permissions.
+**Deployments:** Most use cases will call for a `production` and `dev` Deployment, both of which exist within a single Workspace and are accessible to the same set of users.
+From there, you can [set permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) to give users in the Workspace access to specific Deployments.

-### Code Level

-Across deployments, we'd generally recommend one repository/parent directory per project.
-That way, you leave the door open for CI/CD down the line if that's something you ever want to set up.

-As for the code itself, we’ve seen effective organization where external code is partitioned by function and/or business case, so one directly for SQL, one for data processing tasks, one for data validation, etc.
+**Code:** Across deployments, we generally recommend one parent directory per project.
+That way, you can still configure [CI/CD](https://www.astronomer.io/docs/cloud/stable/deploy/ci-cd) in the future.
+When creating child directories, we recommend having code directories partitioned by function and/or business case.
+For instance, you can have one directory for SQL, one for data processing tasks, and one for data validation.